Course Title: Bachelor of Science (Honours) in Public Health Nutrition

 This public health nutrition degree has an international perspective.
 It examines how global, national and local community programmes can be designed to improve the nutritional status of the population as a whole and those at particular risk.

 There are employment opportunities for nutrition experts in the agri-food production and retail industries, as well as in nutrition product sales and marketing.

 Several government agencies and bodies also employ expert nutritionists.
 The growing appreciation of the role of nutrition in public health is increasing the demand for graduates in public health nutrition.

 The study of nutrition draws on a range of subjects, including the basic sciences, biochemistry, cell and molecular biology, immunology, microbiology and physiology.

-The programme will provide you with integrated training in the science of nutrition and its applications to human health and well-being, both at the individual and community level.
+The course will provide you with integrated training in the science of nutrition and its applications to human health and well-being, both at the individual and community level.
 You’ll learn about nutrients in food, the role of nutrients in the body and the relationship between diet, health and disease.

 Study Abroad Opportunities

+In Year 4, students have the opportunity to undertake a 36 to 52-week professional work placement.
 Through this professional placement, you’ll gain real-life work experience.